 Redirected aggression is particularly tricky because it can shatter a peaceful multi-cat household in seconds.
 Imagine two cats lounging companionably when suddenly a loud noise startles them or they spot a strange cat through the window.
 In that moment of fear and adrenaline, one cat might attack the other simply because she’s there.
 These incidents require immediate and complete separation, followed by a careful reintroduction process as if the cats were strangers.

 Status-related aggression sometimes emerges when a kitten matures into adulthood, typically between two and four years old.
 The younger cat may start challenging the established adult, leading to frequent altercations.
-This isn’t about dominance in the way we think of it with dogs; it’s about each cat trying to secure resources and space.
 Spaying both cats significantly reduces these hormonally-influenced conflicts.

 These products come in diffusers that plug into outlets, covering areas up to 700 square feet, or as sprays you can apply to furniture and bedding.
-They won’t solve aggression problems by themselves, but they can lower overall stress levels and make behavioral modification more effective.
-Think of them as setting the stage for success rather than being the solution itself.
+Clinical trials evaluating synthetic feline facial pheromones show modest reduction in stress behaviors but not universal success.
+They are adjunctive tools.

 Position diffusers in areas where conflicts commonly occur, but avoid placing them directly next to litter boxes.
 Cats have mixed feelings about toileting near heavy scent markers, even calming ones.
 Give the product at least a week to take effect; pheromones create subtle changes in mood rather than immediate behavioral shifts.